mousepotato/mousepotato.github.io/_posts/2013-10-20-how-to-be-efficient.md

 ## 3. Be well organized.

 By saying organized, I am not meaning to have your stuff in order or a neat table. _Organized_ means that you have a set of well defined _living style_, _systems_ or _architectures_ or whatever that could help you do every kind of jobs.
-You have to define them in advance and purify them for live long.
+You have to define them in advance and purify them for life long.
 See [Establish and accumulate your little system](http://www.read.org.cn/html/1641-establish-and-accumulate-your-little-system.html).